 An 8th-magnitude globular cluster (type X) in Ophiuchus (RA 16 32 31.9, Dec -13 03 11)

-About 50 light years across, and 10 thousand light years away from the Sun.
+Physical Information: About 50 light years across, and 10 thousand light years away from the Sun.
 Apparent size 13 arcmin.

 NGC 6172 (= IC 1213 = PGC 57937)

-Discovered (Jun 21, 1884) by Édouard Stephan (13b-86) (and later listed as NGC 6172)
+Discovered (Jun 21, 1884) by douard Stephan (13b-86) (and later listed as NGC 6172)

 Discovered (Apr 19, 1890) by Lewis Swift (and later listed as IC 1213)

-A 13th-magnitude elliptical galaxy (type E0) in Serpens (RA 16 22 10.2, Dec -01 30 51)
+A 13th-magnitude elliptical galaxy (type E0?) in Serpens (RA 16 22 10.2, Dec -01 30 51)

-Apparent size 0.8 by 0.8 arcmin
+Physical Information: Apparent size 0.8 by 0.8? arcmin.

 NGC 6173 (= PGC 58348)